Primerica Canada Reviews

 I love term life insurance because it provides TEMPORARY coverage for periods of vulnerability.
 So if you are 35 years old and get a 30-year term, chances are you won’t have the same need for coverage when you’re 65.

 If you go with a Primerica policy you’re out of luck!
-Especially if you have some medical issues which make you uninsurable later in life.
+Especially if you have developed some medical issues which make you uninsurable at the end of your term.

 Primerica does NOT have a permanent life insurance product to exchange your term coverage for.
 Bear this in mind when you sign on the dotted line.